free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/huang-xueqin-journalist.md

 Her optimism was exemplified in her life.
 Once Xueqin was traveling with friends and their car broke down in the middle of the night, leaving them with nothing to eat and nowhere to stay.
 When everyone was upset, Xueqin exclaimed: “Wow!
 Look at the starry sky!”

-> 不能出去读书，就继续做记录和行动
-> Since I cannot study in Hong Kong, I should just continue documenting and advocating.
+## Since I cannot study in Hong Kong, I should just continue documenting and advocating.

 Her optimism lasted even after her family and herself beginning to be harassed by the police.
 September 2019 was supposed to be the time when Huang Xueqin went to the University of Hong Kong for her master's degree in law.
 However, shortly before that, she was detained for 24 hours by the Guangdong Guobao, who confiscated her passport and stopped her from studying in Hong Kong.
 The reason for her detention was the article she published on Hong Kong's Anti-Extradition Law Amendment Bill Movement.